Sierra de la Laguna

 It is located in La Paz Municipality and Los Cabos Municipality of southern Baja California Sur state.

-The "Sierra de la Laguna High Point", at 6857 ft in elevation, is the highest point of the range and in Baja California Sur state.
+The "Sierra de la Laguna High Point", at 6830 ft in elevation, is the highest point of the range and in Baja California Sur state.

 Ecology

 The southern tip of the Baja California peninsula, including the Sierra de la Laguna, was formerly an island in prehistoric times.
 It has a distinctive flora and fauna, with many affinities to Southwestern Mexico.
 The Sierra is home to many endemic species and subspecies.
-Some of the more common plants restricted to the region are Bidens cabopulmensis, Diospyros intricata, Erythranthe lagunensis, Heimia salicifolia, Hibiscus ribifolius, Indigofera fruticosa, Physalis glabra, Quercus brandegeei, Sida xanti, Stenotis asperuloides, and Yucca capensis.
+Some of the plant species restricted to the region are Behria leonis, Bidens cabopulmensis, Daphnopsis lagunae, Diospyros intricata, Dudleya nubigena, Erythranthe lagunensis, Hibiscus ribifolius, Mammillaria petrophila, Morangaya pensilis, Physalis glabra, Quercus brandegeei, Stenotis asperuloides, and Yucca capensis.